Tips for Alzheimer's Caregivers

 If a friend or family member is caring for someone with Alzheimer’s or dementia, it’s important to offer all the help and support you can.

-- Late Stage & End-of-Life Care: Caregiving in the Final Stages of Life
+- Late Stage and End-of-Life Care: Caregiving in the Final Stages of Life

 - Respite Care: Finding and Choosing Respite Services

-- Caregiving Support and Help: Tips for Making Family Caregiving Easier
+- Family Caregiving: Tips for Making Family Caregiving Easier and More Rewarding

 Resources and references